contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/01_get-started/02_quickstart-wizard.md

 The Restlet Cloud Quickstart wizard launches automatically if your **Dashboard** is empty.
 To help you start from scratch, the Quickstart wizard will guide you through the creation of your first cells (Entity Store, API, and Connector).
-So don't worry about writer's block, APISpark will guide you through your first steps.
+So don't worry about writer's block, Restlet Cloud will guide you through your first steps.

 You can also launch the Quickstart wizard at any time from the **Dashboard** by clicking the Quickstart wizard icon in the upper right corner of your screen.